TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 [FiraCode](https://github.com/tonsky/FiraCode){:target="blank" rel="noreferrer noopener"}

 Fira Code is licensed under the OFL 1.1 License.
 See the License section down below.

+Simple-Jekyll-Search is used for the search page.
+Simple-Jekyll-Search can be found here
+[Christian Fei](https://cri.dev){:target="blank" rel="noreferrer noopener"} /
+[Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search){:target="blank" rel="noreferrer noopener"}

+Simple-Jekyll-Search is licensed under the MIT License.
+See the License section down below.

 For a secret page some badges are from W3C.